Hafeez232/SecurityResearch/Darksword.md

 ## 4. Custom memory-layout structures used by the malware

-The repository also defines its own argument/control blocks.
+The malware also defines its own argument/control blocks.
 These are safer to document than the full exploit address map because they reflect attacker-authored layouts rather than Apple-internal symbol tables.

 📌 This section is a good place for a close-up screenshot if you want one structure-focused figure instead of a broader code-flow image.